(Image: Pictured in order, as per below team bios).

 “It’s no surprise that the research found sustained, long term funding and support of programs like Pick of the Crop increased their likelihood of success.”

-“By understanding the success factors for long term programs, we will soon be able to overlay those findings with the evaluation findings of our pilot program, due to be published later this year, and ensure sustainability is central to planning for the future, and our early observations tell us we’re on the right path,” he said.
+“By understanding the success factors for long term programs, we will soon be able to overlay those findings with the evaluation findings of our pilot program, due to be published early in 2022, and ensure sustainability is central to planning for the future, and our early observations tell us we’re on the right path,” he said.

 Validation through academic rigor